pxslip/db-studio/docs/self-hosted/docker-guide.md

 ### Installing Specific Versions

-To stick to a more specific version of Directus you can use one of the following tags:
+To stick to a more specific version of d9 you can use one of the following tags:

 - Full version, e.g. `9.0.0`
 - Minor releases, e.g. `9.0`
 - Major releases, e.g. `9`

-To use a specific version of Directus, run:
+To use a specific version of d9, run:

 ```bash
 # Make sure to change sensitive values (KEY, SECRET, ...) in production